 A staggering statistic is that 80% of small business websites fail to provide a positive return on investment.
-While we specialise in paid search, the overwhelming request from our clients is to build them a website that works.
 Having dived deep into the state of the website building industry of late, we emerge with some reasons why small business websites consistently fail to deliver.

 Business owners don’t know what they need

 Small business owners are busy.
 They wear many hats and the buck stops with them.
 While they know their business the best, in terms of how to design a website to represent their business, they’re often not completely sure.
 They may have broad goals of being #1 on Google, know how products should be presented or what the brand should convey.
 But how to attract an audience, how to funnel that audience to the right places and how to convert website traffic into sales is more of a specialist skill.

 A lot of website design agencies who build small business websites are faced with a problem.
 To make economic sense they need to produce a lot of websites, fast.
 And, it’s a competitive market so prices get lowered and delivery times get shorter.
 As a result, the quality suffers.
 This quality is not visible on the surface as the design may look fantastic, but a lot will be missed that impacts long-term performance.

 Companies like Wix and Squarespace spend a lot of money advertising how easy it is to build a website saying a site can be built within hours, will look awesome and costs as little as $25 a month.
 It’s great these tools exist to help businesses get a DIY website presence up quickly, but more is required to build a website that delivers long term value.
 Even if there is ongoing effort by the business, limitations on inflexible platforms may result in, yet again, another website rebuild.

 The website design industry for small business today relies heavily on a design-led approach.
 This means that a slick design is produced which often looks impressive on the surface.
 Repurposing templates with pre-built themes and plug-ins, like a modern kit home, results in everything coming together quickly.